The Fight to Get People to Wear Face Masks in Bars

 Bartenders and bar owners are on the front lines of the coronavirus pandemic.
 And one of the greatest challenges facing them today is getting their customers to wear face masks.

-On this special episode of the award-winning podcast Life Behind Bars, co-hosts David Wondrich and Noah Rothbaum talk to three top bartenders, Neal Bodenheimer from New Orleans, Alex Jump from Denver and Masa Urushido from New York, about this important issue.
-They discuss how patrons have reacted to having to wear masks in their establishments and offer some advice for conducting these sometimes delicate conversations.
+On this special episode of the award-winning podcast Life Behind Bars, co-hosts David Wondrich and Noah Rothbaum talk to three top bartenders—Neal Bodenheimer from New Orleans, Alex Jump from Denver and Masa Urushido from New York—about this important issue.
+They discuss how patrons have reacted to wearing masks in their establishments and offer advice on how to conduct these occasionally fraught conversations.

 So mix yourself a drink and listen to this important episode of Life Behind Bars: What I’ve Learned.
 Cheers!